horawa/schelling-simulation/README.md

   -r, --radius INTEGER            Radius of neighborhood that agents will
                                   consider.
 Default = 1 (only directly
                                   adjacent neighbors).
+  --count-vacancies               Defines, if vacancies should be counted as
+                                  neighbors, when calculating the fraction of
+                                  unlike neighbors.
   -i, --iterations INTEGER        Number of iterations.
 One agent moves during
                                   an iteration.
 Default = 10000
   --save-to PATH                  Directory to save simulation output.
 Default